salesforcecli/plugin-data/messages/data.export.resume.md

 # summary

 Resume a bulk export job that you previously started.
+Uses Bulk API 2.0.

 # description